 Time and tide waits for no one.
 The earlier you left, went into the world and joined the hustle, the better.
 Because all that fighting and screaming that your parents are doing, is a huge distraction.

-However, If you cannot afford a place of your own or too young to rent a house; then you might consider moving in with a friend or a relative in the meantime.
+However, If you cannot afford a place of your own or too young to rent a house; then you might consider moving in with a relative in the meantime.
 Or if you come from a country where the system provides foster care homes, you might need to go for that option.

 Pray for them.